utsecnet/PAW/xx - LAPS/README.md

 When you get to the section titled, "How to configure Active directory for LAPS", you will deviate from the instruction and follow these instruction instead:

 ### Create AD Groups
-Create the following AD groups under DOMAIN.COM/Company/Groups/SecurityGroups/LAPS-RBACK:
+Create the following AD groups under DOMAIN.COM/Company/Groups/SecurityGroups/LAPS-RBAC:
 * AD-Company-Computers-AllLocations-Servers-Tier1--LAPSPassword
 * AD-Company-Computers-AllLocations-WKS--LAPSPassword

-***NOTE***: The Tier 0 server will not need delegation to a specific group, since your Tier 0 Admin user is alrady a member of Domain Admins, which has full access to the LAPS password attribute.
+***NOTE***: The Tier 0 server's LAPS passwords will not need to be delegated to a specific group, since your Tier 0 Admin users are already a member of Domain Admins, which has full access to the LAPS password attribute.

 ### Run the following PowerShell commands to set the ACLs
 ```powershell